Posts

 Image

 UNDER THE MANGO TREE Even though I left Kasungu I still have my heart there.
 Every time I am working, I remember the experiences and lessons from Kasungu.
 Kasungu has been part of my career growth.
 Recently, I had the opportunity of working in Kasungu for a few days.
 As studies have shown that poverty and menstruation are the key factors associated with school attendance among girls, the new organization am working with, under one project distributes menstrual health kits and provides menstrual education to girls in rural schools as a menstrual hygiene intervention to reduce school absenteeism.
-The experience of going into the rural schools brought back a lot of good memories; the beautiful local Communities, the traditional dances, the Nsima and Local Chicken and those African Child Smiles.
+The experience of going into the rural schools brought back a lot of good memories; the beautiful local Communities , the traditional dances , the Nsima and Local Chicken and those African Child Smiles.
 As my colleagues and I were on our job for the day at one particular school, there came a group of four girls in their teens.
-As opposed to all their friends who were present that day, the
+Unlike all their friends who were present that day, the g

 Le Voyage: Kasungu!